apache/cloudstack-documentation/source/adminguide/nas_plugin.rst

 or high versions on the KVM hosts.

-The NAS B&R plugin requires admin to first add backup repositories which are network-attached storage (shared storage) such as NFS, CephFS and CIFS/Samba.
+The NAS B&R plugin requires admin to first add backup repositories which are network-attached storage (shared storage).
+Currently it supports NFS, and may support other shared storage such as CephFS and CIFS/Samba in future.

-This plugin currently supports NFS, CephFS and CIFS (Samba) based NAS storage pools.
-When initiating B&R operations on KVM instance, the assigned backup offering is used to infer backup repository (NAS) details which are then used to mount them temporarily on the KVM host to peform instance backup/restore disks operations.
-This also requires that admin installs NAS-storage specific utilities on the KVM hosts such as nfs-utils/nfs-common, ceph-common, cifs-utils etc.
+When initiating B&R operations on KVM instance, the assigned backup offering is used to infer backup repository (NAS) details which are then used to mount the shared storage temporarily on the KVM host to peform instance backup/restore disks operations.
+This also requires that admin installs NAS-storage specific utilities on the KVM hosts such as nfs-utils/nfs-common (ceph-common, cifs-utils).

 Consider the following mount, typically performed on a KVM/Linux host to mount storage:

     mount -t <nas/storage type> -o <mount options> <address> <mount point>

-For example, for CephFS, this can be:
+Some examples for variety of shared storage can be:

-    mount -t ceph 10.10.1.10,10.10.1.11,10.10.1.12:/ /target -o name=user,secret=xyz,defaults
+    mount -t nfs 10.10.1.10:/export /target -o vers=4.2,defaults mount -t ceph 10.10.1.10,10.10.1.11,10.10.1.12:/ /target -o name=user,secret=xyz,defaults

 The backup repository is designed to accept these parameters (type, address and